 1. Ball Ticket ($250)

-The Ball ticket ($250) includes pre-dinner drinks and canapés, viewing of the presentation of the Leavers to the Bishop of Wellington (or proxy), a seated dinner, drinks and live music.
+The Ball ticket ($250) includes pre-dinner drinks and canapés, viewing of the presentation of the Leavers to the Bishop of Wellington (or proxy), a seated dinner and live music.
+NB: Drinks during or after the dinner are not included in the ticket price, but can be purchased at the EFTPOS bar.
 Tickets are available to the leavers, their partners, whānau and family friends.
 Maximum 10 people at a table.
-The only Marsden students who may attend the ball are the leavers: Old Girls, other students and younger siblings may attend the cocktail function and the viewing (see below).
+The only students who may attend the Ball are the current Year 13 leavers: other students or younger siblings may attend the cocktail function and the viewing (see below).

 2. Cocktail Party/Viewing Ticket ($75)

 The Cocktail party/Viewing ticket ($75) is for other whānau and friends who are not attending the full event.
 The cocktail party precedes the seated dinner (ball ticket required).
 The cocktail ticket includes pre-dinner drinks and canapés, plus access to a reserved seating area at the venue to view the formal presentation of Leavers to the Bishop (or proxy) and pre-dinner formal dances.
 Tickets are $75 per person.